spencerparkin/AudioDataLib/README.md

 ### Streaming MIDI message to a MIDI Device

-Keeping the same philosphy here, the library doesn't deal MIDI devices directly, but it does provide a convenient way to feed a MIDI device for real-time playback purposes.
-The connected device can then do whatever it wants with the music; typicaly, it would synthesize it for you as audible sound.
+Keeping the same philosophy here, the library doesn't deal with MIDI devices directly (one of the goals is zero dependencies, not counting the standard C++ library), but it does provide a convenient way to feed a MIDI device (that you open yourself) for real-time playback purposes.
+The connected device can then do whatever it wants with the music; typically, it would synthesize it for you as audible sound, but it could be anything.

 Loading some MIDI data into RAM can be done as follows.